stevejarvis/source-trust/README.md

     runner.py login_app.marshal backdoor    # accepted (no, see notes)

 * Disable all the shady code, re-compile the compiler and use it to re-compile the login_app.

 There is no malicious code in the source, yet the bug persists.

-    ```bash
     runner.py compiler.marshal compiler.py
     runner.py compiler.marshal login_app.py
     runner.py login_app.marshal please    # accepted